MagdalenaWinklhofer/LncRNA/5_1_feelnc/README.md

 This part of the program needs a long time to complete.
 The program usually runs multiple hours.
 The suffle mode took 7.5h to complete.

+# NOTE: I used shuffle mode during the calculation of coding potential.

+# NOTE: STEP 3 is not needed for the lncRNA identification.
+Take the `feelnc_lncRNA_codpot_shuffle.lncRNA.gtf` file for identification of common lncRNA

+`feelnc_lncRNA_codpot_shuffle.noORF.gtf` is most likely a subset of `feelnc_lncRNA_codpot_shuffle.lncRNA.gtf`.

 ## 3) FEELnc_classifier.pl: Classify lncRNAs based on their genomic localization wrt others transcripts.
 (18.03.2024: slurm out:  10985678 )
 During this step of the pipeline the transcripts are classified as coding and noncoding corresponding to the calculated coding potential (from the codpot module).